 3. If a Vice-Chair of the Executive Body resigns or is otherwise unable to complete the assigned term of office or to perform the functions of the office, a representative of the same Party shall be named by the Party concerned to replace the said member until the next session of the Executive Body, at which session a replacement shall be elected for the remainder of that member’s mandate.

+4. The dates of the Bureau meetings, the annotated agenda and the notes of Bureau meetings shall be posted on the website of the Convention as soon as practicable.

 VIII.
 Subsidiary bodies